bstefanescu/qutejs/web/doc/docs/app/data.md

 @View(RootComponent) // bind the application to the root component class MyApp extends Application {
-    @DataModel('Session') // publish the session manager inn the application data model as the property 'Session' session = new SessionManager(this);
+    @Provide('Session') // publish the session manager inn the application data model as the property 'Session' session = new SessionManager(this);
 }